Interactive ontology debugging: two query strategies for efficient fault localization: Entropy-based query selection

 \section{Entropy-based query selection}

-To select the best query we make the assumption that knowledge is available about the a-priori failure probabilities.
-In our approach we follow the proposal of Rector et al.~\cite{Rector2004} and describe failure patterns employing the syntax of description logics or some other knowledge representation language, such as OWL.
-That is, either a user should express own beliefs in terms of the probability of a syntax element like $\forall$, $\exists$, $\sqcup$, etc. to be erroneous; or the debugger can compute these probabilities by analyzing how often a particular syntax element occurred in target diagnoses of different debugging sessions.
-If no information about failures is available then the debugger can initialize all probabilities with some small number.
+To select the best query we exploit a-priori failure probabilities of each axiom derived from the syntax of description logics or some other knowledge representation language, such as OWL.
+That is, the user is able to specify own beliefs in terms of the probability of syntax element such as $\forall$, $\exists$, $\sqcap$, etc. being erroneous; alternatively, the debugger can compute these probabilities by analyzing the frequency of various syntax elements in the target diagnoses of different debugging sessions.
+If no failure information is available then the debugger can initialize all of the probabilities with some small value.
+Compared to statistically well-founded probabilities, the latter approach provides a suboptimal but useful diagnosis discrimination process, as discussed in the evaluation.